TeamPyOgg/PyOgg/docs/api/opus.rst

 :ref:`getting_started`.
 For a more elaborate example see :ref:`example_play_oggopus`.

+For documentation of the inherited attributes, please see :py:class:`pyogg.audio_file.AudioFile`.

 This class requires the shared libraries Ogg, Opus, and Opusfile.

 .. currentmodule:: pyogg.opus_file
 .. autoclass:: OpusFile
    :members:
    :undoc-members:
+   :inherited-members:

 OpusFileStream
 --------------